 • The ‘mushroom shakes’ available at the Full Moon Parties are not particularly strong but consuming anything in excess poses risks.

 • The ‘whiskey buckets’ that most visitors consume – a combination of hard liquor, a soft drink and an energy drink – are extremely potent and if consumed quickly can lead to immediate and total inebriation.

 • Drunken or drugged party people should not enter the water.
 There are no life guards and drownings occasionally occur.
 Box Jellyfish can be a problem in this region and have been responsible for fatalities, especially around the Gulf of Thailand and Phuket, along with Australia where swimmers/snorkelers know to wear ‘stinger suits’.
 See our Jellyfish page.

 • Women travellers should take care not to travel to and from the party alone or with unknown men, whether local or foreign.
 Sexual assaults on foreign women take place with alarming regularity in Thailand, and in the event of an incident, the police can be unsympathetic and may even side with the attacker.

 • Pickpockets operate at the party and revellers are advised to take only bare necessities.
 Phones and purses are particular targets.

-• Haad Rin Beach is covered in broken glass and burning cigarettes during the party event and visitors should always wear flip-flops or sandals.
+• Haad Rin Beach may be on the receiving end of broken glass and burning cigarettes during the event so visitors should always wear flip-flops or sandals.

 • Occasionally Thai gangs, usually competing for business interests, fight each other during the Full Moon Parties.
-Revellers are advised to leave as soon as instances of violence occur and never to challenge the locals.
+Revellers are advised to leave if violence occurs and never challenge locals guys.

 • During the party there’s a refuge area on Haad Rin Beach which is guarded by volunteers.
 Those who have drunk too much can pass out here without having to worry about being mugged.
 First aid is available.